-An applicant may be required to undergo a written and verbal examination to prove s/he has a satisfactory level of English.
+The applicants may be required to undergo a written and verbal examination to prove they have a satisfactory level of English.
 An applicant who fails to pass this examination will be advised accordingly and the application will be refused.

 8. Employee Vetting by An Garda Síochána.